 Students with 90 or more posted units will receive a graduation evaluation from Academic Services.
-Upon verification of eligibility to graduate, students will receive an application for graduation.
 Graduation Applications must be submitted by the application deadline or the student will be assessed a Late Graduation Application fee due at the time of application.
 Applications received after the degree posting date will be required to apply for the next eligible degree date.
 All candidates for graduation must be recommended by the faculty.
 Failure to complete degree requirements by the designated posting date may require re-application and an additional fee will be assessed.